amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

     <Parameter name="Chemistry Mode" type="string" value="none"/>
   </ParameterList>

 `"Execution Control`" section also contains subsections that are specific to the implementation details of `"Structured"` and `"Unstructured"` numerical solution approaches.
-All options for `"Structured`" are optional at the moment.
+These subsections are highly specific to the numerical algorithm details, which will be a sensitive function of the mesh framework, the type of problem selected, the mode requested for time integration, whether the mesh is dynamically adaptive, and a host of more detailed algorithm and model decisions.
+All options for `"Structured`" are optional at the moment and see the example XML file for a typical set of control parameters.

 Usage for `"Structured`":